Jeremy Pena Player Props: Astros vs. Yankees

 Yankees Pitching Rankings

-- The 8.9 strikeouts per nine innings put together by the Yankees pitching staff ranks 13th in the league.

-- The Yankees' 3.92 team ERA ranks ninth among all MLB pitching staffs.
+- The Yankees have a 3.91 team ERA that ranks 10th among all league pitching staffs.

-- In his last time out on Saturday, the right-hander went five innings against the Baltimore Orioles, allowing three earned runs while surrendering five hits.
+- His last time out was on Sunday against the Baltimore Orioles, when the right-hander threw 3 1/3 innings, surrendering nine earned runs while allowing 10 hits.

-- The 27-year-old has amassed an ERA of 4.39, with 8.5 strikeouts per nine innings, in 22 games this season.
-Opponents are batting .265 against him.
+- The 29-year-old has an ERA of 7.49, with 7.8 strikeouts per nine innings, in 12 games this season.
+Opposing hitters have a .329 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.